 The coordination plan will be in effect throughout the NEPA process.
 The plan will be updated or modified as necessary based on determinations by the FRA as the Project progresses.
 Following review of existing data, literature searches, and agency/public meetings and comments, FRA will determine if changes or adjustments are needed.
-If FRA determines that adjustments or changes are needed, the revised section(s) will be submitted to Cooperating and Participating agencies for review.
+If FRA determines that adjustments or changes are needed, the revised section(s) will be submitted to cooperating and participating agencies for review.
 Agencies will have fourteen (14) days to review and submit comments.
 If comments are not received, FRA will assume the agency concurs with the revisions.
 All changes and updates will be documented in the Revision History section of the plan.
-Revision history and reference to agency comments are shown in Table 5.
+Revision history and reference to agency comments are in Section 6, Revision History

-January 2018 Introduction 1
+December 2020 Introduction 1